Great Queen Street: Early history

-The street was called "Queen Street" from around 1605–9, and "Great Queen Street" from around 1670.
+The street was called "Queen Street" from around 1605–9, and "Great Queen Street" from around 1670 to distinguish it from Little Queen Street.

 In 1646 William Newton was given permission to build fourteen large houses, each with a forty-foot frontage, on the south side of the street.
 Although he did not build all the houses himself, selling on some the plots, they were constructed to a uniform design, in a classical style, with Ionic pilasters rising through two storeys from the first floor to the eaves.
 The regular design of the houses proved influential.
 According to John Summerson they "laid down the canon which put an end to gabled individualism, and provided a discipline for London's streets which was to endure for two hundred years."

 In 1710, the Great Queen Street Academy was founded here with Godfrey Kneller as its first governor.

+A major redevelopment in the early 1900s led to the building of the broad Kingsway road, clearing away some of the maze of small streets in Holborn including part of Great Queen Street, all of Little Queen Street and the surrounding slum dwellings.
+Plans were published by London County Council in 1898, authorised in 1899, and the road was formally opened in 1905.

 Recent history

 In about 2005 a local architect's practice won a competition to create a small, new square by redesigning the Great Queen Street junction with Drury Lane.
 The London Borough of Camden saw the potential of improving this junction as it was on their walking corridor between Leicester Square and Holborn.
 It was realised that to make this the best space for walking the traffic signals should be designed out as they were more of a hindrance than a help to pedestrians.
 Thus the Great Queen Street scheme created the trend for traffic signal removal in the UK, which together with removing guard railings and lighting columns it set a new standard for decluttering.

 It was also the first scheme to explain how shared space works and can be designed, and how to make it inclusive.
 Then to ensure that the space was more than just paving it was necessary to provide some seating.
 This was difficult in an area with a high crime and anti-social behaviour due to it being on the edge of the night time economy in Covent Garden and one block from a substance abuse hostel.
 Therefore, the project manager also wrote a brief to create the Camden bench to encourage walking and make this a social space, which subsequently won awards in designing out crime, simplifying street cleaning and inclusive design.

 By removing all the street clutter from the junction it then became possible to see that when the Freemasons owned this end of Great Queen Street they faced the facades of all three building blocks in Portland stone.